rohnoan/front/Notes.md

         FAANG and big shots use this  hook
         The useId hook in React is a built-in hook introduced in React 18.
 It generates unique IDs for components to ensure accessibility and prevent conflicts when rendering components on the server and client.

+    input box accepts-
+        currency options
+        amount disabled
+        label
+        amount
+        on amount change
+        on currency change
+        selected currency

+    label- from
+           to

+    functions
+        onAmountChange-
+            (number(e.target.value)) is taken and is used as a parameter onCurrencyChange-
+            e.target.value again used as a parameter
+        useCurrencyInfo-
+            fetches the value of string currency.

+    currency options are looped through with options.